rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

-# Handling Side Effects reactively
+# Handling Side Effects Reactively

-This section is targeting the concept of side effects, and it's reactive handling.
+This section introduces and explores the concept of side effects and their reactive handling.

-Let's first quickly define two terms, "side effect" & "pure function".
+Before we get any further, let's define two terms, *side effect* and *pure function*.

 **Pure function:**
 A function is called pure if:

-Its return value is the same for the same arguments e.g. `function add(a, b) { return a + b}`.
+- Its return value is the same for the same arguments, e.g. `function add(a, b) { return a + b}`
-Its executed internal logic has no side effects
+- Its executed internal logic has no side effects

 **Side Effect:**
-A function has a "side-effect" if:
+A function has a *side effect* if:

-- Mutation of local static variables are done e.g. `this.prop = value`
+- There's a mutation of local static variables, e.g. `this.prop = value`
-- non-local variables are used
+- Non-local variables are used

+---

 ## Examples

+Let's look at a couple of examples that will make the above definitions easier to understand.

 ```typescript
 let state = true;